kaliop/cookie-policy-manager/README.md

 2. Detecting user navigation to a second page, which counts as implicit consent *provided you have shown a notice to the user*.
 3. Executing one or several functions (callbacks) *when* the user consents to tracking cookies, *or* on page load if consent was already given and recorded.

 This script does *not* provide a user interface, such as a cookie “banner”.
-You will have to build your own UI, and write a JS script for basic features such as showing or hiding the UI, adding event listeners to buttons, etc. If that looks intimidating, you can [look at our demo](./demo/) for inspiration.
+You will have to build your own UI, and write a JS script for basic features such as showing or hiding the UI, adding event listeners to buttons, etc. If that looks intimidating, you can [look at our demo][DEMO] for inspiration.

-Read more about the legal side: [gov.uk guide](https://www.gov.uk/service-manual/making-software/cookies) and [CNIL guide (in French)](https://www.cnil.fr/fr/cookies-traceurs-que-dit-la-loi).
+Read more about the legal side: [gov.uk guide][GOV_UK_GUIDE] and [CNIL guide (in French)][CNIL_GUIDE].

-## `CookiePolicyManager` usage
+## Usage

 These examples use native JavaScript (and DOM) methods, but you can convert to jQuery-based code if you like it better.
 Basic usage of `CookiePolicyManager` might look like this: